Working Hours Act – the most important points in brief

 Example working time

-If someone works a total of 45 hours in a 5-day working week, the 5 hours of additional work must be compensated within 6 months.
-For example, by taking additional vacation or simply leaving a few days earlier.
+If someone works a total of 45 hours in a 5-day working week, then the 5 hours of additional work must be compensated within 6 months.
+For example, by taking additional vacation or simply leaving early on a few days.

 Break times